Average Estimated Undergraduate Budgets, 2016-17

-Tuition and fees constitute 39% of the total budget for in-state students living on campus at public four-year colleges and universities and 20% of the budget for public two-year college students who pay for off-campus housing.
+Tuition and fees constitute 39% of the total budget for in-state students living on campus at public four-year institutions and 21% of the budget for public two-year college students who pay for off-campus housing.

 Notes & Sources

 Notes: Expense categories are based on institutional budgets for students as reported by colleges and universities in the College Board’s Annual survey of Colleges.
 Figures for tuition and fees and room and board mirror those reported in Table 1A.
 Other expense categories are the average amounts allotted in determining the total cost of attendance and do not necessarily reflect actual student expenditures.

 Sources: College Board, Annual Survey of Colleges.